balderdashy/mast/README.md

 FRAMEWORK also enhances jQuery's DOM events by adding "pressEnter", "pressEscape", and "clickoutside", as well as providing access to global events, like $(window).scroll, from the events hash (no more worrying about whether the element you're binding to has focus or not!).

+> FRAMEWORK is an internal tool that we made open-source, because... well, we like open-source software :)
+>
+> It *is* based off of Backbone, and it *does* happen to be a great accompaniment to Sails, but the last thing I want
+> is to give anyone the impression you should make your front-end decision based on your back-end framework, or even that they should be connected!

+> It's very important to future-proof your API/infrastructure by building an SOA.
+A clean breadboard for your business logic
+> powered by a fast, powerful data warehouse.
+Native mobile apps, web apps, refrigerators, cars, wearables-- these things
+> all speak APIs, but unfortunately they don't (and they won't for many years) all speak HTML 5.
+> So please don't make decisions on a DOM framework based on your backend, or vice versa!

+> OK.
+Enough of that.

+> I think FRAMEWORK is fantastic, and it has afforded great productivity gains for my team and our customers.
+> We don't yet have the resouces to provide publicly available documentation while still maintaining a professional level
+> of support for our customers already using FRAMEWORK.

+> So all I can say for now is "use FRAMEWORK at your own risk."
+> If you feel comfortable reading Backbone's source, you're probably good to go.

+> Stay tuned!

 -->